temochka/Anykey/README.md

 To launch Anykey on startup, add it to your login items (`System Preferences 〉Users & Groups 〉Login Items`).

+### Hiding the status bar icon

+If you would rather not have Anykey in your status bar, there’s an option to "Hide Anykey from status bar" in Settings.
+When Anykey is hidden, launch it again to show settings, press the “Quit” button in settings to quit.

 ## Configuration

 By default, Anykey will create a [JSON](https://en.wikipedia.org/wiki/JSON) config at `~/.Anykey.json` if it’s missing.
 This path can be changed in app preferences.
 Anykey auto-reloads its configuration whenever the specified file changes on the disk, reporting any errors via macOS notifications.